Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 When visiting the shelter, the other breed that everyone notices is the Labrador Retriever.
 One source states that over 25% of all dogs coming into shelters are purebred, and many of these are registered Labs.
 Any dog with Lab features is listed as a Lab cross, and since Labs have become well-known as family dogs, they are overbred and their progeny are filling up the kennels at the animal shelters.

-The worst is the black lab, and if his cross-bred puppies have the misfortune to be born black, it is going to be even harder on them.
-If the employee receiving the dog happens to mark down “Rottweiler cross” or “GSD cross” the adoption process will be that much more difficult.
-A lot of shelters will not even accept “Pit Bull cross” so the savvy owner will just tell the employee it is a Lab cross when dropping the puppies off.
+The worst is the Black Lab; if his cross-bred puppies have the misfortune to be born black, it is going to be even harder on them.
+If the employee receiving the dog happens to markdown “Rottweiler cross” or “GSD cross,” the adoption process will be that much more difficult.
+A lot of shelters will not even accept “Pit Bull cross,” so the savvy owner will just tell the employee it is a Lab cross when dropping the puppies off.

 So how can you help?

-2. You can refuse to purchase from a backyard breeder the next time you are searching for a dog.
-If these people knew no one would call when they listed their puppies in the newspaper they would be a lot more likely to spay and neuter their pets.
+- You can refuse to purchase from a backyard breeder the next time you are searching for a dog.
+If these people knew no one would call when they listed their puppies in the newspaper, they would be a lot more likely to spay and neuter their pets.

-4. Volunteer.
-This is not going to do anything about the Labs and Chihuahuas but you can make a big difference if you are willing to help out at your local shelter.
+- Volunteer.
+This is not going to do anything about the Labs and Chihuahuas, but you can make a big difference if you are willing to help out at your local shelter.